 BCC Mtg.
-Date: January 9, 2018 EFFECTIVE DATE: May 1, 2018
+Date: January 9, 2018

+EFFECTIVE DATE: May 1, 2018

-ORDINANCE NO. 2018-01
+ORDINANCE NO. 2018-02

-AN ORDINANCE AMENDING THE ORANGE COUNTY LAW ENFORCEMENT IMPACT FEE ORDINANCE, CODIFIED AT ARTICLE II, CHAPTER 23, OF THE ORANGE COUNTY CODE; PROVIDING AN EFFECTIVE DATE, AND DIRECTING THE CLERK OF THE BOARD TO PUBLISH A TIMELY NOTICE STATING THAT THE BOARD HAS ADOPTED THIS ORDINANCE IMPOSING INCREASED IMPACT FEES, WITH ANNUAL INDEXING
+AN ORDINANCE AMENDING THE ORANGE COUNTY FIRE RESCUE IMPACT FEE ORDINANCE, CODIFIED AT ARTICLE III, CHAPTER 23, OF THE ORANGE COUNTY CODE; PROVIDING AN EFFECTIVE DATE, AND DIRECTING THE CLERK OF THE BOARD TO PUBLISH A TIMELY NOTICE STATING THAT THE BOARD HAS ADOPTED THIS ORDINANCE IMPOSING INCREASED IMPACT FEES, WITH ANNUAL INDEXING

-BE IT ORDAINED BY THE BOARD OF COUNTY COMMISSIONERS OF ORANGE COUNTY, FLORIDA:
+BE IT ORDAINED BY THE BOARD OF COUNTY COMMISSIONERS OF

+ORANGE COUNTY, FLORIDA:

 Section 1.
-Amendments to Article II, Chapter 23, Orange County Code.
-The Orange County Law Enforcement Impact Fee Ordinance, codified at Article II, Chapter 23, of the Orange County Code, is amended to read as follows, with additions being shown by underlines and deletions being shown by strike-throughs:
+Amendments to Article III, Chapter 23, Orange County Code.
+The and deletions being shown by strike-throughs:

+Orange County Fire Rescue Impact Fee Ordinance, codified at Article III, Chapter 23, of the

+Orange County Code, is amended to read as follows, with additions being shown by underlines

-ARTICLE II
+ARTICLE III

-LAW ENFORCEMENT IMPACT FEE
+FIRE RESCUE IMPACT FEE

 Sec.
-23-26.
+23-56.
 Short title, authority and applicability.

-- (a) This article shall be known and may be cited as the "Orange County Law Enforcement Impact Fee Ordinance." - (b) The board of county commissioners has authority to adopt this article through general charter county home rule powers pursuant to Fla.
+(a) This article shall be known and may be cited as the "Orange County Fire Rescue Impact Fee Ordinance."

+(b) The board of county commissioners has authority to adopt this article through general charter county home rule powers pursuant to Fla.
 Const. art.
-VIII, § 1(g) and F.S. chs.
-30, 125 and 163 and the county charter. - (c) Planning for additional capital facilities and equipment improvements needed to serve new growth and development that generate additional demands on law enforcement and the implementation of these needs is a responsibility of the county under F.S. ch.
+VIII, 1(g) and F.S. chs.
+30, 125, and 163 and the county charter.

+(c) Planning for additional capital facilities and equipment improvements needed to serve new growth and development that generate additional demands on fire and rescue services and the implementation of these needs is a responsibility of the county under F.S. ch.
 163, pt.
 II [F.S.
-163.3161 et seq.], and is in the best interest of the health, safety and welfare of the citizens of the county.
+163.3161 et seq.], and is in the best interest of the health, safety, and welfare of the citizens of the county.

 Sec.
-23-27.
+23-57.
 Definitions.

-The following words, terms and phrases, when used in this article, shall have the meanings ascribed to them in this section, except where the context clearly indicates a different meaning:
+The following words, terms, and phrases, when used in this article, shall have the meanings ascribed to them in this section, except where the context clearly indicates a different meaning: